 Blend 4 drops of peppermint essential oil with one tablespoon of a carrier oil blend ( Jojoba Oil, olive oil or some other carrier oil) and apply a small amount of the mixture to the temples and massage gently.

 Essential oils for Sore Calf Muscles

 Marjoram essential oil diluted with olive oil and massaged into the affected area, it relieves muscular spasms resulting from overexertion of muscles in hands and legs. rosemary oils can also be applied topically to reduce joint pains and muscle soreness.

 Cautions and warnings

-The medicinal properties of many essential oils overlap, so if you are allergic to some essential oils, it shouldn’t keep you from trying others., some acting as soothing muscle and nerve relaxants while others have an invigorating action on the mind and body.
+The medicinal properties of many essential oils for pain overlap, so if you are allergic to some essential oils, it shouldn’t keep you from trying others., some acting as soothing muscle and nerve relaxants while others have an invigorating action on the mind and body.

 Talk to your doctor or certified aromatherapist before use if you:

 - are nursing

 - wish to use essential oils on children or older adults